EstelleGvl/unknownhands/pages/explore-database.md

   const analyticsMount = document.getElementById('analytics-mount');

   if (!analyticsMount) {
-    alert('⚠️ No analytics visualization to export');
+    alert('No analytics visualization to export');
     return;
   }

   // Check if there's actual content if (!analyticsMount.innerHTML.trim()) {
-    alert('⚠️ No visualization content to export.
+    alert('No visualization content to export.
 Please generate a visualization first.');
     return;
   }

   // Check if element has dimensions const rect = analyticsMount.getBoundingClientRect();
   if (rect.width === 0 || rect.height === 0) {
-    alert('⚠️ Visualization has no visible dimensions.
+    alert('Visualization has no visible dimensions.
 Please ensure the visualization is properly rendered.');
     return;
   }